openapi-processor/openapi-processor-spring/docs/index.md

 See the [generatr intro][docs-generatr]{:target="_blank"} for a short example.
 {: .mb-6 }

-Note that the generatr is still in an early state of development and not all features are completely implemented.
+January 2020: The generatr is ready to try but note that the generatr is still in an early state of development and may not generate the correct code yet in all cases.
+See [feedback](#feedback).
-(December 2019)
 {: .note .info .mb-6}